GalacticApricot/MC2DC/README.md

 **How To Run:**

+After setting up:

-After setting up, use start.bat or run manually
+    use start.bat or run manually

 **How To Connect On PC:**